-The term Jitterbug has several meanings depending on where you live.
+The term Jitterbug has had several meanings over the years and it’s definition varies depending on where you live.
 Originally Jitterbug was simply another regional name for the Lindy Hop that came into usage after about 1940.
-It is sometimes used, mostly along the west coast, to refer to a specific style of Lindy Hop still danced today.
+It is sometimes used, mostly in California and along the west coast, to refer to a specific style of Lindy Hop still danced today.